Policy Number: VI-4.00(A)

 - Upon receipt and consideration of the Study Committee’s findings, the President will make the final determination of the appropriate action regarding the name removal request.

-- If the President determines that removal of the name is appropriate, the President will submit a formal request to the Board of Regents for consideration of the name removal with a coinciding request to replace the name with a general name that aligns with the University’s standard practices for Naming Facilities and Programs identified in Section IV.F.1 of this Policy.
+- If the President determines that removal of the name is appropriate, the President will submit a formal request to the Board of Regents for consideration of the name removal with a coinciding request to replace the name with a general name that aligns with the University’s standard practices for Naming Facilities and Programs identified in Section IV.G.1 of this Policy.

 - If the President determines that the request to remove a name does not warrant a formal request to the Board of Regents, the President will provide a response to the requesting party explaining the decision.